 Nursery room playmat

 As I was trying to find a gorgeous playmat to add to our nursery, I came across Petite Amelie and saw this mint grey playpen mat.
 I was hooked instantly and was very kindly gifted the mat for addition to the boys’ nursery.
 It is so much nicer than I expected – the material is thick which is great to ensure your baby has something comfortable to play on.
-This is especially important as our Graco Playpen (which is now a bed until we sort out our living situation once all these crazy times are over) has a firm mattress and I wanted to make it as comfortable for Max as possible.
+This is especially important as our Graco Playpen (which is now a bed until we sort out our living situation once all these crazy times are over) has a firm mattress and I wanted to make it as comfortable for Baby M as possible.

 The colour is so much cuter in real life and would go with pretty much a lot of different nursery themes.
 Ours is a jungle theme (in progress) so it complements the dark greens in the rug and the blue in the bedding, wall gallery and accessories.
 Plus it looks great with my wallpaper.
-The playmat is also very soft and cosy and Max loves sleeping on it.
+The playmat is also very soft and cosy and Baby M loves sleeping on it.
 I always recommend going for accessories that you can actually make use of, as otherwise, you end up cluttering up your rooms with lots of stuff and over time they no longer bring you joy.
 The playpen mat is an example of a multi-purpose item you can use at home and even take it with you when travelling.

-Petite Amelie has many nursery decor items that would make your baby’s nursery room look chic and luxury!
+Petite Amelie has many nursery decor items that would make your baby’s nursery room look chic and luxurious!
 Products such as their popular doll-houses, tepees, book storage case, bedding and other gorgeous wooden toys!

 Traditional dresser/ changing table